-Burial plot including double depth site, bronze plaque and granite start from $4,543.
+Burial plot including double-depth site, bronze plaque and granite start from $4,543.

 Whatever your choice, we can help you tailor a memorial to reflect the needs of each individual and family.
 Memorials honour and pay tribute to those we have lost, and make a statement about the impact they have had on us, our family and the community.
-Each memoial is a focus for reflection and a permanent marker of a life lived where family, friends and future generations can come to remember and pay their respects.
+Each memorial is a focus for reflection and a permanent marker of a life lived where family, friends and future generations can come to remember and pay their respects.
 Our grounds offer a beautifully landscaped cemetery and gardens, with a variety of different memorialisation options to suit your needs and personal choices.

 All memorials are expertly tended to by our skilled grounds team throughout the year.

 Cemeteries provide a beautiful oasis, both at the time of a loved one's passing, and also in subsequent times whenever you need to remember.

 Having a permanent place that can be visited regularly is an important part of the healing process.
 A memorial gives everyone a special place to go to and remember a loved one.
 Visiting the resting place of grandparents or great-grandparents may provide children with an anchor to their personal history.
 It is a connection to the past, and to shared love.
 A lasting memorial truly honours the relationship you still have – and will always have – with that person.

 A memorial headstone can be arranged and purchased through our company stonemason, which ensures quality and workmanship remains consistent throughout the cemetery.
 Families can choose from a wide range of granite designs, styles and colours.
 All headstones are engraved with a choice of gold, painted or natural lettering and can be complemented with matching granite vases, ceramic photo frames or glass panels to complete a lasting memory.